 Hobbyist

-Such uses are not considered an exhaustive list, with other allowable uses similar in nature and characteristics to those above.
+Such uses are not considered an exhaustive list, with other uses similar in nature and characteristics to those above allowed by and in compliance with municipal ordinances.

 Specific Restrictions on Use.
-Each Unit Owner covenants and agrees to abide by, the following restrictions on the use of a Unit, Common Elements, Limited Common Elements, or any part thereof, (which may be amended from time to time by the Association or supplemented by its Rules and Regulations):
+Each Unit Owner covenants and agrees to abide by the following restrictions on the use of a Unit, Common Elements, Limited Common Elements, or any part thereof, (which may be amended from time to time by the Association or supplemented by its Rules and Regulations):

+The Units, Common Elements and Limited Common Elements, including any use thereof, shall at all time comply with municipal ordinances;

 No obstructions of the Common Elements, nor shall anything be stored in the Common Elements without the prior consent of the Board or the Declaration;

 No sign, awning, canopy, shutter or radio or television antenna shall be affixed to, or placed upon, the exterior walls or roof or any part of a Building without the prior consent of the Board;